PyLops/pyproximal/joss/paper.md

-to proximal operators, coupled with function-based optimizers; because of its modular design, researchers in the field of convex optimization can also benefit from this package in a number of ways when developing new algorithms: first, they can easily include their newly developed proximal operators and solvers; second, they can compare these methods with state-of-the-art algorithms already provided in the package
+to proximal operators, coupled with function-based optimizers; because of its modular design, researchers in the field of convex optimization can also benefit from this package in a number of ways when developing new algorithms: first, they can easily include their newly developed proximal operators and solvers; second, they can compare these methods with state-of-the-art algorithms already provided in the package.

 `PyProximal` heavily relies on and seamlessly integrates with `PyLops` [@Ravasi:2020], a Python package for matrix-free linear algebra and optimization.
 More specifically, `PyLops` is leveraged in the implementation of proximal operators that require